johngoldin/can_i_get_a_clean_project/content/blog/apple-health-export/2021-06-07-apple-watch-visits-the-er/index.md

 and how I used data from the Apple Health Export to provide some context for what went on before and during these visits.
-At the end of the post I will include a note about why I am not concerned about diminishing my privacy, and why I would advise most people to think twice before publishing something like this.

 ### At the ER in February 2019